Andrettin/Wyrmsun/readme.txt

 * AI
 - The AI now goes to the aid of its attacked buildings, rather than only its units.
 - The AI now purposefully builds units/buildings to complete its quests.
+- The AI now only declares war during scenarios after 20 minutes of playing, so that main quests can proceed more smoothly.

 * Buildings
 - All Germanic buildings now have snowy variations.